thisshehab/SecureDNS/README.md

 # SecureDNS
-Check for misconfiguration of a subdomain Names
+Check for misconfiguration of a subdomain Names.

 ## Overview
 DNS Takeover is a cyber attack method where attackers gain control over a domain's DNS records, redirecting traffic to malicious sites.
 This can lead to data theft, malware distribution, phishing, and reputation damage.
 This tool is designed to safeguard domains from such threats.